jakopako/goskyr/README.md

 This is the type of the field.
 As mentioned above its value can be `text`, `url` or `date`.

-For a field of type `text` the value that is being extracted from the webpage based on the defined location will simply be assigned to the value of the corresponding field in the output.
+For a field of type `text` the value that is being extracted from the web page based on the defined location will simply be assigned to the value of the corresponding field in the output.

 If a field has type `url`, the resulting value in the output will allways be a full, valid url, meaning that it will contain protocol, hostname, path and query parameters.
-If the webpage does not provide this, goskyr will 'autocomplete' the url like a browser would.
-E.g. if a webpage, `https://event-venue.com`, contains `<a href="/events/10-03-2023-krachstock-final-story" >` and we would have a field of type `url` that extracts this url from the href attribute the resulting value would be `https://event-venue.com/events/10-03-2023-krachstock-final-story`.
+If the web page does not provide this, goskyr will 'autocomplete' the url like a browser would.
+E.g. if a web page, `https://event-venue.com`, contains `<a href="/events/10-03-2023-krachstock-final-story" >` and we would have a field of type `url` that extracts this url from the href attribute the resulting value would be `https://event-venue.com/events/10-03-2023-krachstock-final-story`.
 Also, the `location.attr` field is implicetly set to `"href"` if not defined by the user.

 A `date` field is different from a text field in that the result is a complete, valid date.
 Internally, this is a `time.Time` object but in the json output it is represented by a string in RFC3339 format.
 In order to be able to handle a lot of different cases where date information might be spread across different locations, might be formatted in different ways using different languages a date field has a list of components and some other optional settings, see table above.